Quantum Walk Inspired Dynamic Adiabatic Local Search: Background

-where $A$ is the adjacency matrix of graph $G=(V,E)$ and $\gamma$ is the coupling factor between connected nodes.
-One needs to determine the value of $\gamma$ such that the quadratic speedup of CTQW can be preserved.
+where $\gamma$ is the coupling factor between connected nodes. \black{The value of $\gamma$ has to be determined based on the graph structure} such that the quadratic speedup of CTQW can be preserved.
 Interested readers can refer to \cite{childs2004spatial, novo2015systematic} for more details.